wp-plugins/sociofluid/readme.txt

 == Description ==

-Features:
+= Features =

 * Icons for major Social Bookmarking websites: Digg, Reddit, del.icio.us, dzone, stumbleupon, blinklist, blogmarks, furl, newsvine, technorati, magnolia.
 More to be added in the next versions.
 * "mac effect" - when the mouse is over the icons they grow.
 SocioFluid plugin uses jquery with icondock plugin to render the “mac effect”.
 * Administration Panel to select only the desired Social Bookmarking sites.
 * New features for SocialFluid can be requested on http://www.openversion.com/projects/sociofluid

-You can check SocioFluid plugin in action here: http://www.improveseo.info/sociofluid-wordpress-social-bookmarking-plugin/
+You can check SocioFluid plugin in action on [improveseo.info] (http://www.improveseo.info/sociofluid-wordpress-social-bookmarking-plugin/)

 == Installation ==